wwymak/mojo-gpu-puzzles/book/src/puzzle_07/layout_tensor.md

 ## Overview

-Implement a kernel that adds 10 to each position of 2D LayoutTensor `a` and stores it in 2D LayoutTensor `out`.
+Implement a kernel that adds 10 to each position of 2D LayoutTensor `a` and stores it in 2D LayoutTensor `output`.

 **Note:** _You have fewer threads per block than the size of `a` in both directions._